WINDSTORM INSURANCE NETWORK BYLAWS

 a.
 Membership/Professional Designation

-Mission: To promote, and recognize, the interests of those committed to the windstorm insurance industry; to increase and enhance WIND’s perception in the windstorm insurance claim industry and other core groups through increased membership and attendance at WIND conferences; and to manage and promote WIND’s FELLOW and ASSOCIATE level designations among industry professionals, increasing awareness of, applications to and participation in the program.
+Mission: To promote and recognize the interests of those committed to the windstorm insurance industry; to increase and enhance WIND’s perception in the windstorm insurance claim industry and other core groups through increased membership and attendance at WIND conferences; and to manage and promote WIND’s FELLOW and PROFESSIONAL level designations among industry professionals, increasing awareness of, applications to, and participation in the program.

 Mission: To Plan and execute a successful annual Windstorm Insurance Conference incorporating WIND’s themes of education, professional development, and networking opportunities.